willydlw/fall2020avd/homework/homework03_filtering/README.md

-# Homework 2
+# Homework 3 - Digital Filtering, Serial Comm, State

-This module contains an example approach to solving the [homework](homework02_serial_plotting_filtering.pdf) problem.
+This module contains an example approach to help you begin solving the [homework](./homework03_serial_plotting_filtering.docx) problem.
 The solution approach breaks the problem statement into separate parts, solves those parts individually, and then then them into a workable solution.

 Note that we strive to solve the sub-problems, not optimally with the first attempt, simply implementing a working solution.
-After a workable, well-tested solution is created, optimization, if needed, is a later step.
+After a workable, well-tested solution is created, optimization, if needed, is a later step.<br><br>

 ## General Problem Description

 The Arduino will generate a noisy periodic signal, filter it with a first-order low pass digital filter and serially transmit both the noisy signal and filtered signal values to a python program.
-The python program will write the signal data to files and plot the signal data.
+The python program will write the signal data to files and plot the signal data.<br><br>

 ## Homework Concepts
 - Serial communication, Arduino to python, python to Arduino